The Physics of Care by Jim Moss

 The messiness of life is not the problem.
 It is the point.

-A society that tries to optimize away all the difficulty also optimizes away the mechanism that produces resilience.
+A society that tries to optimize away all the mess and emotion of human life also optimizes away the mechanism that produces resilience.
 What we actually want, what the evidence points toward, is not a frictionless life but the capacity to meet life's inevitable friction with enough care that we come through it more capable than we went in.

 That is the book's deepest argument.
 Not that we should care more as a moral project.
 But that the caring life is more fully what human beings were built for.
 The science and the biology and the mathematics of human systems all point in the same direction.
 Toward each other.
 The physics is the proof.
 The point is shared lives worth living.